-On this day a Russian expedition, led by Aleksei Chirikov and Vitus Bering, became the first Europeans to reach Alaska.
+On this day an expedition, led by Aleksei Chirikov and Vitus Bering, became the first Europeans to reach Alaska.
 (Bering would give his name to the narrow strait which separates North America from Russia.)

-Probably most famous as the home of grizzly bears, polar bears and Mama Grizzly - Sarah Palin, Alaska enters written history as a colony of Russia - though indigenous people including the Inuit have been living and hunting there for well over ten thousand years.
+Probably most famous as the home of grizzly bears, polar bears, and Sarah Palin; Alaska enters written history as a colony of Russia - though indigenous people including the Inuit have been living and hunting there for well over ten thousand years.